covid-at-home/covid-at-home/level4.md

 ### Very low blood pressure

-Blood pressure lower than the bottom of the normal range (90 mmHg systolic, diastolic blood pressure 60 mmHg) counts as a point in the CRB-65 criteria.
+Blood pressure lower than the bottom of the normal range (90 mmHg systolic, 60 mmHg diastolic) counts as a point in the CRB-65 criteria.

 Dehydration is a common cause of low blood pressure, so immediate home care may include encouraging the patient to eat and drink, especially foods or beverages containing essential electrolytes like potassium and sodium.
-Dizziness is a common symptom of low blood pressure, so the patient will want to be careful while changing positions (laying to sitting, sitting to standing); syncope (fainting) may occur.
+Dizziness is a common symptom of low blood pressure, so the dizzy patient will want to be careful while changing positions (laying to sitting up, sitting to standing); syncope (fainting) may occur.

 ### Too high or too low heart rate

 Heart rate is easier to measure than blood pressure, and usually high heart rate (above 100-110 beats per minute for an adult) goes with low blood pressure.
-Smaller people and children may have normally higher heart rates.
+Smaller people and children often have normally higher heart rates.

 ### Very high fever that comes (back) suddenly